 Hiking with kids is tough as it is—you don't need an uncomfortable child carrier to make the experience even more difficult.
 Thankfully, the days of wooden boards and leather straps are in the rearview mirror as outdoor companies have come to understand that families want to spend time together in nature.
 With modern technologies and materials, the new generation of child carriers comes equipped with greater suspension systems, more dialed-in fits and bevies of features not previously available.
 But which one is the best for you?

-More than a dozen co-op members around the country put foot to trail—with kiddos in tow—in an effort to test the best carriers sold at REI.
-They hiked 14ers, slogged through rain forests, handled diaper blowouts and negotiated toddler peace treaties to bring you the seven best childcarrier backpacks of the year.
+More than 15 REI Co-op Members around the country put foot to trail—with kiddos in tow—in an effort to test the best carriers sold at REI.
+They hiked 14ers, slogged through rain forests, handled diaper blowouts and negotiated toddler peace treaties to bring you the five best child carrier backpacks of the year, specifically looking at suspension, comfort and storage.

-For quick recommendations, check out the results of our round-robin here, or scroll down for in-depth reviews.
+For quick recommendations, check out the results of our round-robin here, or scroll down for in-depth reviews of our favorite kid carrier backpacks available at REI.

 Testing Stats: